basarat/typescript-book/docs/options/strictNullChecks.md

 foo = undefined; // Okay
 ```

 This is modelled after how a lot of people write JavaScript.
-However like all things, TypeScript allows you to be *explicit* about what *can and cannot be* assigned a `null` or `undefined`.
+However, like all things, TypeScript allows you to be *explicit* about what *can and cannot be* assigned a `null` or `undefined`.

 In strict null checking mode, `null` and `undefined` are different: